 - Download our Shanghai Schools Guide

-That being said, younger foreign children have increasingly been attending local kindergartens and public schools to learn the local language and better integrate into Chinese culture.
+Expat families in Shanghai will have a range of schooling options available to them, but will rarely send their children to public schools and will usually enrol them at private international schools instead.
+That said, younger foreign children have increasingly been attending local kindergartens and public schools to learn the local language and better integrate into Chinese culture.

 Public schools in Shanghai